How Far is Alaska?

 For more details and mile by mile descriptions of every highway to and in Alaska click here.

 What’s the road like?
-Most of the Alaska highways are paved or chip sealed and a lot of the rough areas are marked – but not all, so stay alert.
+Most of the Alaska highways are paved or chip sealed and most rough sections are well marked – but not all, so stay alert.
 Do not be afraid to try and drive on the smoothest part of the road.
-Keep to the right on corners and when going up hill.
+Keep to the right on corners and when going up-hill.
 Watch your mirrors as some people travel the highway much faster than others.
 If you let them get by it is safest for everyone.
 Most highways are all-weather roads that are maintained year-round and grades are moderate except for those in the highest mountain passes.
-Drive with your headlights on at all times.
+It’s the law to drive with your headlights on at all times.

 When should I make my trip?
 Early May to late September is the best time for a pleasure trip.
 At other times, extreme winter cold or spring thaws can make traveling difficult.
 Even so, once the highway is snow packed and temperatures stay cold, the road surface is like pavement.
 As a result, many veteran Alaska Highway travelers prefer travel during the coldest months.